In this tutorial I will show you how to create a WordPress website for your blog or business.

 The short answer is, NO!

-Another way to make changes to any WP theme, and learn as you go, is the very powerful CSSHero plugin.
+Another great way to make changes to any WP theme, and learn as you go, is the very powerful CSSHero plugin.

-WordPress.com vs WordPress.org, What is the Difference?
+WordPress.com vs WordPress.org, What is The Difference?

 WordPress.com provides you with different packages for all types of websites.